ser0brien/Memorize/README.md

 ###### Stanford University's course CS193p (Developing Applications for iOS using SwiftUI)

 ### About the game
-You need to guess two identical cards.
-If the cards are correct, they disappear.
-For cards added animation with a timer.
+You need to turn over the cards one by one to find the same cards.
+When you find two identical cards, you get one point and these cards will disappear.
+The game ends when you find all the pairs.

 <p align="center">
   <img src="/Screenshots/screencast.gif" alt="" width="700" align="middle">